-- Amendments to IAS 28 Investments in Associates and Joint Ventures: Long-term Interest in Associates and Joint Ventures - Annual Improvements to IFRS Standards 2015-2017 Cycle - Amendments to IAS 19 Employee Benefits: Plan Amendment, Curtailment or Settlement - Amendments to References to the Conceptual Framework in IFRS Standards - Amendments to line item specifications for the net assets statement of a defined benefit pension fund
+- Amendments to IAS 28 Investments in Associates and Joint Ventures: Long-term Interest in Associates and Joint Ventures - Annual Improvements to IFRS Standards 2015-2017 Cycle - Amendments to IAS 19 Employee Benefits: Plan Amendment, Curtailment or Settlement

 Application of the IFRSs referred to above, as adopted by the Code, is required by 1 April 2020, and these IFRSs will be initially adopted as at 1 April 2020.
 The Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.